-argv processing under TSO
+argy processing under TSO

-When a program is executed via the TSO CALL interface, the argument string is parsed looking for commas (,).
-Each comma separates the argument value.
+When a program is executed via the TSO CALL interface, the argument string is parsed looking for argument delimitor character, which defaults to a comma ().
+Each delimitor character separates an argument value.

 Unlike UNIX (USS) systems, the parm string is not parsed for spaces, or quotes.
-It is simply broken at each instance of a comma.
+It is simply broken at each instance of the delimitor character.

-An alternate character for argument delimiters can be specified by defining the char argvc variable.
-If that is defined, the runtime uses the specified character as the delimiter.
+An alternate character for argument delimiters can be specified by defining the character argument delimiters can be specified by defining the character as the delimiter.
 If the character specified is a space, the runtime will skip multiple spaces.

-Thus, the parm string 'my, parms' would produce two values passed in the argv array on the invocation of main().
+Thus, the parm string 'my,parms' would produce two values passed in the argv array on the invocation of main().
 The first would be the string "my", the second is the string "parms".